 Jigs are probably the most versatile bass lure, making them a great place to start when unsure of which lure to use based on conditions.
 They can be used throughout the year in almost any temperature, whether 50 degrees or 90 degrees.

 Jigs can work in both shallow and deep waters and work in various environments, including shoreline grasses and steep underwater banks.

 Crankbaits usually look like crayfish or small fish with a lip on the front, causing them to dive underwater and wobble as retrieved.
 However, there are also lipless crankbaits that are just as effective.
 They get their action from a nose-down altitude by placing the line on the back of the bait and its slender body, which will vibrate rapidly as the water passes over both sides.

 When To Use a Crankbait

-Similar to jigs, crankbaits are pretty versatile and can be used in most types of weather and in both deep water and shallow water.
+Similar to jigs, crankbaits are pretty versatile and can be used in most types of weather, deep and shallow water.
 Many professional guides have said lipless crankbaits are extra productive during the early spring and late fall, but it’s been proven on many excellent fishing trips that these can work year-round.

-During times of cold water, the largemouth bass like lipless crankbaits over deep points and dying grass flats.
-However, during warmer water times like the summer, fishing crankbaits are good to cover areas of water targeting schooling fish.
+The largemouth bass is like lipless crankbaits over deep points and dying grass flats during cold water.
+However, during warmer times like the summer, fishing crankbaits are suitable for covering areas of water targeting schooling fish.

 When To Use a Plastic Worm

 Plastic worms are one of the simplest and most effective year-round lures that consistently catch fish.
-In addition, these versatile lures can be used in almost any conditions.
+In addition, these versatile lures can be used in almost any condition.